marcusoftnet/marcusoftnet.github.io/_posts/2015-06-11-a-question-of-context.md

 author: Marcus Hammarberg
 date: 2015-06-11T08:36:37.000Z
 tags:
-  - |-
-    Leadership - Life of a consultant
-    - Salvation Army
+  - LeanLeadership - Life of a consultant - Salvation Army - Indonesia
-    - Indonesia
 ---

 I have a story to tell you.
 It's mostly about me and my ignorance, I'm sad to say.